Series: 200 Administrative Services

 IV.
 Reasonable Restrictions

-The College maintains its right to place reasonable restrictions on time, place and manner of expression including to reasonably restrict or prohibit certain conduct on the JCCC campus to protect the members of the College community and College property.
+The College maintains its right to place reasonable restrictions on time, place and manner of expression including to reasonably restrict or prohibit certain conduct on the JCCC campus to protect the College community and College property.
+This includes, but is not limited to, the reasonable restrictions described as follows:

 A. Disruptive Activity

-The College may restrict any acts that (1) disrupt the normal operations of the College, including, but not limited to, teaching, study, administration, meetings and/or other authorized and permissible use of College facilities; (2) obstruct the free movement of persons about campus or block access to buildings; (3) infringe on the rights and privileges of others; (4) endanger the safety of any person(s); (5) cause damage to property; or (6) violate local ordinances, state or federal laws, or College policies.
+The College may restrict any acts that (1) disrupt the normal operations of the College, including, but not limited to, teaching, study, administration, meetings and/or other authorized and permissible use of College facilities; (2) obstruct the free movement of persons about campus or block access to buildings; (3) infringe on the rights and privileges of others; (4) endanger the physical safety of any persons; (5) cause damage to property; or (6) violate local ordinances, federal, state, or local laws or regulations, or College policies or procedures.

 B. Noise Level

 The College reserves the right to control the use of amplified sound devices on campus and other property controlled by the College.
 The noise level of Expressive Activity must not disrupt the normal functioning of the College.
-If the amplification of sound can be heard in surrounding neighborhoods, organizers must acquire a City of Overland Park sound amplification permit and adhere to city ordinances and applicable state and federal law.
+The City of Overland Park requires a sound amplification permit if the amplification of sound can be heard in surrounding neighborhoods.
+Expressive Activity must adhere to city ordinances and applicable state and federal law.

 C. Duration